primer/brand/.changeset/tasty-jobs-turn.md

 Added `Statistic` component.

-Use the statistic component display concise numerical information.
+Use the statistic component to display concise numerical information.

 ```jsx
 <Statistic>